AWS History and Timeline regarding Amazon EventBridge - Overview, Functions, Features, Summary of Updates, and Introduction

 On the other hand, custom events allow users to insert their own fields and data into the common field structure of the event to generate an event.

-Events from AWS services - Amazon EventBridge
+AWS Events Reference - Amazon EventBridge

 Event Patterns